kube-zen/zen-watcher/docs/KEP_DRAFT_ZEN_WATCHER_OBSERVATIONS.md

 2. **Enable Config-Driven Integration**: Allow new sources to be added via CRD configuration without code changes
 3. **Provide Production-Grade Pipeline**: Filtering, deduplication, normalization, and TTL management
 4. **Maintain Zero Blast Radius**: Core component never holds secrets or makes outbound connections
-5. **Support Extensible Ecosystem**: Enable downstream consumers (alerting, SIEMs, remediation systems) via standard CRD interface
+5. **Support Extensible Ecosystem**: Enable downstream consumers (alerting, SIEMs, mesh systems) via standard CRD interface

 ### Non-Goals

 1. **Not a SIEM**: This proposal does not replace SIEM systems; it provides a Kubernetes-native aggregation layer
-2. **Not a Remediation System**: Observations are read-only; remediation is handled by separate controllers
+2. **Not a Remediation System**: Observations are read-only; actions are handled by separate controllers
 3. **Not a SaaS Service**: Core component is fully in-cluster; SaaS integration is optional and handled by separate sync controllers
 4. **Not a Replacement for Tool-Specific APIs**: Tools continue to expose their native APIs; this standard provides normalization